 Nielsen appears to be getting with the program — it now tracks social media impressions through its Twitter TV ratings — but it might be too late to save traditional broadcast TV and the attention-grabbing antics of Sweeps Week.

-For lots more fascinating explanations of the entertainment industry and pop culture phenomena, check out the related stories on the next page.
+For lots more fascinating explanations of the entertainment industry and pop culture phenomena, check out the related stories below.